Approximations of unbounded convex projections and unbounded convex sets: Introduction

 Problem~\eqref{CP0} with a polyhedral feasible set $S$ is known as a polyhedral projection and was studied in~\cite{LW16}.
 The authors of~\cite{LW16} proved an equivalence between polyhedral projection, multi-objective linear programming and vector linear programming.
 As a consequence, a polyhedral projection~\eqref{CP0} can be solved via an associated multi-objective linear program

-This inspired subsequent research also for the convex case. \cite{SZC18} consideres a convex problem~\eqref{CP0} with a compact feasible set and proposes an algorithm to solve the problem.
+This inspired subsequent research also for the convex case. \cite{SZC18} considers a convex problem~\eqref{CP0} with a compact feasible set and proposes an algorithm to solve the problem.
 Their algorithm adapts the primal algorithm of~\cite{LRU14} applied to the multi-objective problem~\eqref{MOCP}. \cite{KR21b} directly examines the relation between convex problems~\eqref{CP0} and~\eqref{MOCP}.
-The equivalence between boundedness properties of the two problems is shown and their corresponding solutions are related in the bounded (and self-bounded) case.
+The equivalence between boundedness properties of the two problems is shown and their corresponding solutions are related in the bounded (and self-bounded) case, see Section~\ref{sec:prob} for precise definitions.
 A polyhedral approximation of a convex body through the associated multi-objective problem is considered in~\cite{LZS21}.
 The authors derive error bounds in dependence of the stopping criterion of the algorithm for the multi-objective problem.

 The aim of this paper is to provide a solution method for the unbounded case, which has not been treated in the existing literature so far.
 We start, however, by revisiting the bounded case.
-The existing methods solve a bounded convex projection, implicitly or explicitly, through the associate multi-objective problem.
+The existing methods solve a bounded convex projection, implicitly or explicitly, through the associated multi-objective problem.
 In consequence, computations are done in the image space of the multi-objective problem~\eqref{MOCP} which has a higher dimension than the image space of the projection problem~\eqref{CP0}.
 We propose an algorithm for solving a bounded projection problem working directly in the image space of the problem.
 The algorithm is based on an inner and outer approximation of the target set; these ideas have been used for solving convex vector optimization problems, see e.g.~\cite{LRU14,AUU22}, as well as for approximation of convex bodies, see e.g.~\cite{K92,B08}.
 The proposed algorithm can be seen as an alternative to existing methods for the bounded case that does not require an increase of the dimension.
 It is also used as a part of the proposed solution method in the unbounded case.

 In case of unbounded convex projections, also the associated multi-objective problem is unbounded.
 A method for solving unbounded multi-objective convex problems has only recently been introduced in~\cite{WURKH22}.
 In this paper we adapt the ideas of the algorithms of~\cite{WURKH22} and propose a method for solving unbounded convex projections.
 The problem of approximating convex sets by polyhedrons was recently studied in~\cite{D22, DL23}, were algorithms were developed for the particular case of spectrahedra.